 HIV represents a major public health problem for Europe.
-It has been estimated that there are approximately 2.2 million people living with the virus in the WHO European Region; approaching 1 million in the European Union (UNAIDS, 2010) and 1.4 million in Eastern Europe and central Asia (Hamers & Phillips, 2008).
+It has been estimated that there are approximately 2.2 million people living with the virus in the WHO European Region; approaching 1 million in the European Union3 and 1.4 million in Eastern Europe and central Asia4.
 However, due to the fact that HIV does not generally produce symptoms which lead to diagnosis around the time of infection, these figures are mere estimates.
 There are many PLHA who are unaware of their HIV and who have not been diagnosed.
+It is estimated that as many as one-third of PLHA in the European Union are unaware of their HIV status and in some eastern European countries up to 60% of PLHA are undiagnosed5.